The Cement Manufacturing Process - Environmental and Social Impact

-Manufacturing cement is a detailed process, involving several steps.
-Fugitive emissions are released in each of these processes, as detailed in the infographic below.
+Manufacturing of cement is a detailed process, involving several steps.
+Fugitive emissions are released in each of these processes, as detailed in the info graphic below.

-- Mining - As the raw material for cement is mined from limestone quarries, a variety of processes such as drilling, blasting, crushing, transporting, and stockpiling are involved, which result in the emissions of particulate matter and carbon dioxide.
+- Mining - The first step in cement manufacturing is mining.
+So, what is cement made of?
+Technically, the raw material for cement composition is mined from limestone quarries, a variety of processes such as drilling, blasting, crushing, transporting, and stockpiling are involved, which result in the emissions of particulate matter and carbon dioxide

-- Raw Material Preparing - The raw material is mixed and ground to consistency in processes that are either dry, wet, or semi-dry.
+- Raw Material Preparing - The raw material or cement ingredients are mixed and ground to consistency in processes that are either dry, wet, or semi-dry.
 In the processes of both grinding and further transporting to the kilns, fugitive emissions of particulate matter happen.

-- Kiln Processing - This process involves combusting in the kiln.
-The raw material is heated and clinkers or hard, spherical nodules are produced as a result.
-Kiln processing involves the following stages: drying or preheating, calcining, and clinker cooling.
+- Kiln Processing -This process involves combusting in the kiln.
+The raw cement ingredients are heated and clinkers or hard, spherical nodules are produced as a result.
+Cement Kiln processing involves the following stages: drying or preheating, calcining, and clinker cooling.
 Calcination is the process of burning the raw mix at a high temperature so that clinkers are formed.
 These clinkers are later cooled by air blowers before being transported to the cement mill.
 Emissions at this stage are mainly in the form of gases such as carbon dioxide, SOx, NOx, carbon monoxide, and hydrocarbons.
 These are released both from the mixture that is being burned and treated, and the fuel used for burning.

-- Cement Milling - This is the final stage of producing cement, where the clinkers are ground into a fine powder.
+- Cement Milling -This is the final stage in cement manufacturing, where the clinkers are ground into a fine powder cement.
 Certain chemicals are added in order to set the cement.
 This stage is also called finish milling.
 The emissions released during this stage include particulate matter, SOx, and NOx.

 - Cement Packaging - This involves the dispatch and conveyance of cement.
 Particulate matter emissions happen significantly in this stage, during the loading, transport, unloading, and storage of cement from the warehouse to construction sites.